alirezat66/flutter_infra/README.md

 # Flutter Infra

-A simple and easy-to-use Flutter package that provides local storage capabilities without the complexity of dependency injection.
-Perfect for storing user preferences, app settings, and sensitive data.
+A comprehensive and easy-to-use Flutter package that provides local storage capabilities with both standard and secure storage options.
+Perfect for storing user preferences, app settings, and sensitive data with flexible configuration and dependency injection support.

 ## Features

-- 🚀 **Easy to use** - No dependency injection required, use directly out of the box
+- 🚀 **Easy to use** - Simple static API with intuitive methods
 - 🔒 **Secure storage** - Built-in support for encrypted storage using Flutter Secure Storage
 - 📱 **Standard storage** - Regular key-value storage using SharedPreferences
-- 🔧 **Simple API** - Intuitive methods for common data types (String, bool)
+- 🔧 **Flexible API** - Multiple usage patterns from simple static methods to dependency injection
-- 📦 **Ready to use** - Global instance available immediately
+- 📦 **Type-safe extensions** - Support for JSON, lists, and DateTime storage
+- ⚡ **Performance optimized** - Built-in caching for improved performance
-- 🎯 **Type safe** - Full Dart null safety support
+- 🎯 **Null safe** - Full Dart null safety support
+- ⚙️ **Configurable** - Customizable settings for logging, caching, and more

 ## Getting started